 Visit by Bangladesh Civil Services Authority

-On 14 October the Director of the GSG Professor Geoff Gallop delivered two lectures to delegates from the Bangladesh Civil Services Authority.
+The Director of the GSG Professor Geoff Gallop delivered two lectures to delegates from the Bangladesh Civil Services Authority.
 The delegation was led by Dr Md.
 Idris Ali Dewan a member of the Planning Commission.
 Prof Gallop delivered lectures on The Role of the GSG in Public Sector Education and Public Sector Reform in Australia Today.

 ANC delegation visit GSG

 From 6 October to 9 October the GSG received a 12 person delegation from the African National Congress (South Africa).
 A program delivered by the GSG focusing on strategic government, public sector reform, the work of the Australian political parties and inter-governmental relations in Australia was funded by AusAID and included visits to the COAG reform Council, the ACT government and Officials from the Commonwealth Government.
 The delegation was led by Dr Nakedi Mathews Phosa, ANC Treasurer General and Premier of Mpumalanga Province from 1994 to 1999.

 The Director of the GSG, Professor Geoff Gallop, visited Cambodia form 20 July to 26 July where he gave two presentations: "Leadership for Change", delivered to ADS students; and "What a Minister expects of the Public Service", delivered at the Royal School of Administration to their current batch of students.

 Visit to Indonesia